JosephSCH0157/Creator-s-Forge/docs/legal/README.md

-# Legal Notices for Creator’s Forge
+# Legal Notices for Podcaster’s Forge

-Creator’s Forge is proprietary software.
+Podcaster’s Forge is proprietary software.
 All rights reserved unless otherwise specified.

 This folder contains documents that define how the project may be tested and contributed to: